websemantics/auto-pyro/README.md

 ## Todo Module

-This is a simple module that is used to demonstrate features of Auto-pyro and the [Pyro Builder](https://github.com/websemantics/builder-extension),
+This is a simple module that is used to demonstrate features of Auto-pyro and [Pyro Builder](https://github.com/websemantics/builder-extension),

 It is achieved as the result of executing a number of artisan commands as follows,